Chapter 6

 spirit, soul, body

-As a person, I am a triad consisting of a spirit, a soul, and a body—essentially, three “persons” in one.
+As a person, I am a triad consisting of a spirit, a soul, and a body—essentially, three “elements” or “natures” in one.
+While the body is physical and solid, the spirit and soul are ethereal and intangible and perhaps even can transcend the three-dimensional realm with which we are familiar.
 Now, I am well aware that there is great diversity of opinion on this subject.
 For instance, many believe and accept that the “mind” and the “will” are components of the soul.
 I disagree.
-My view is that my spirit comprises my essence of being, my mind (including logic, perception, and memory), and my will.
-Only a person’s spirit (along with God) fully knows the thoughts of the person’s mind (1 Cor.
+My view is that my spirit comprises my cognitive ability, my mind (including logic, perception, and memory), and my will.
+Only a person’s spirit (along with God’s Holy Spirit) fully knows the thoughts of the person’s mind (1 Cor.
 2:11a).
 I can see this as being true only if the mind is a subset of the spirit.

 Now, “will” does not mean “desire.”
 I may desire (in my soul) to spend one more day on a vacation, when I really should be back at work; or I may desire to possess something which belongs to somebody else.
 But my will (in my spirit) to do what is best or right, hopefully, is strong enough to reject such urgings.
+That is why it is so important to be obedient to God’s Holy Spirit, who always leads us on the right path.
 Someone whose will always “gives in” and aligns with his/her desire is indeed a spiritually immature person whose mind cannot control his/her heart and who probably has no peace of mind or heart, because the two constantly are battling for control.

 The mind-spirit ultimately must decide what to do with a thought (reject it, file it for further deliberation later, or act upon it); but it almost always solicits “advice” from the soul’s conscience or a “feeling” from the soul’s heart as to what to do.
 Ideally, once all “influence” by the soul concerning the thought has been considered, the mind-spirit should “...take captive every thought to make it obedient to Christ” (2 Cor.
 10:5b—see C-10).

-I recommend against voluntary separation of the spirit from the soul, as it may be fatal if the soul even momentarily exits the body while the spirit is also dislocated.
-Furthermore, consciously vacating one’s body can be classified, in my opinion, as one attempt to “be like God” (an urging by Satan to mankind through Eve—Gen. 3:5b), because God can exist as a single Unity or dissociate into His component parts (Father, Son, Holy Spirit) at Will.
-It may be that when believers obtain their new, glorified bodies at the Rapture (see C-12, P-V), free dissociation, at will, of their fundamental parts may be possible; but such voluntary disconnection now, I feel, is unwise and even dangerous.
+Voluntary separation of the spirit from the soul is not recommended, as it possibly could be fatal if the soul exits the body while the spirit also is dislocated.
+Furthermore, consciously vacating one’s body can be classified, in my opinion, as one attempt to “be like God” (an urging by Satan to mankind through Eve—Gen. 3:5b), because God can exist as a single Unity or can dissociate into His component parts (Father, Son, Holy Spirit) at Will.
+It may be that when believers obtain their new, glorified bodies at the Rapture (see C-12, P-V), free dissociation, at will, of their fundamental parts may be possible; but such voluntary disconnection now, I feel, is unwise and potentially hazardous to one’s physical existence.

 I suspect that animals have “spirits” and “souls.”
 However, I believe they lack the portion of the spirit which is able to communicate and to have a meaningful relationship with God and, thus, lack the sensible will to control their souls and bodies, other than by reward or punishment from people or from nature.
-Furthermore, I believe animals lack the “conscience” portion of their souls—possessed only by God, angels, and people—which can distinguish between good and evil and can choose wisely between the two.
+Furthermore, I believe animals lack the “conscience” portion of their souls—possessed only by God, angels, and people—which can sense the difference between good and evil.
+They only can learn not to do bad things (such as dogs being disobedient to their masters) when there is some type of penalty or punishment associated with doing so.

 If I have been made in God’s “image,” then I feel that God must have elements comparable to a spirit, a soul, and a body.
 And, in fact, I equate 1) the Father with the “spirit,” 2) the Holy Spirit with the “soul,” and 3) the Son, Jesus, with the “body” of God.
 (Admittedly, some confusion may arise with equating the Holy Spirit with the soul rather than with the spirit.
-However, it may be helpful to conceive of the soul as an invisible, “spiritual entity,” just as are the Father and the Holy Spirit, and to regard the third Person of the Trinity as the Holy “Ghost,” though I will continue to refer to Him as the Holy “Spirit,” as that is His most common title.)
-In describing God, it of course is important to keep in mind that God is not our “creation”; rather, we are part of God’s Creation.
+However, it may be helpful to conceive of the soul as an invisible, “spiritual entity,” and to regard the third manifestation of the Trinity as the Holy “Ghost,” though I will continue to refer to Him as the Holy “Spirit,” as that is His most common title.)
+In describing God, it is important, of course, to keep in mind that God is not our “creation”; rather, we are part of God’s Creation.
 He is not a projection of us; we are a projection of Him.
 He is not limited to being what we perceive Him to be; we are finite, but He is infinite.

 Proceed to Chapter 6, Part II